Avant-monts

 The Avant-Monts franc-comtois project

-Following bibliographic research and encouraging preliminary field measurements, 45-8 ENERGY is considering that the Jura foreland area, located in the Doubs department (25), is a promising prospective area for helium, in association with non-combustible gases (nitrogen and/or carbon dioxide) highlighted by several drillings carried out in the 1960s and 1970s.
+Following bibliographic research and encouraging preliminary field measurements, 45-8 ENERGY is considering that the Jura foreland area, located in the Doubs department (25), is a promising prospective area for helium, in association with non-combustible gases highlighted by several drillings carried out in the 1960s and 1970s.

-In order to deepen the geological knowledge of the area and precise the helium and carbon dioxide contents, 45-8 ENERGY applied for the Avant-Monts franc-comtois exploration license to the Ministry of Ecological Transition, a 306sqkm area located in the North-West of the Doubs.
+In order to deepen the geological knowledge of the area and precise the helium and carbon dioxide contents, 45-8 ENERGY applied for the Avant-Monts franc-comtois exploration license to the French Ministry of Ecological Transition for a 306 km² area located in the North-West of the Doubs.

 This license was awarded by decree signed by the Minister for the Economy, Finance and Industrial and Digital Sovereignty and the Minister for Energy Transition dated August 5, 2022.